-Do I Want to Be a Recipe Developer?
+Should I Become a Recipe Developer?

-|Degree Level||Varies; on-the-job training or postsecondary education for professional chefs, undergraduate or graduate degree for dietitians, writers and journalists|
+|Degree Level||On-the-job training or postsecondary education for professional chefs, undergraduate or graduate degree for dietitians, writers and journalists|

-|Degree Field||Related field, such as culinary arts, journalism, nutrition and food science|
+|Degree Fields||Culinary arts, journalism, nutrition or food science|

-|Licensing or Certification||Varies; licensure and professional certification required or preferred for some positions|
+|Licensing or Certification||Licensure and professional certification required or preferred for some positions|

-|Experience||Varies; experience with cooking typically required|
+|Experience||Experience with cooking typically required|

-|Key Skills||Related skills, such as creativity, determination, persistence, sense of taste and smell, organization and communication|
+|Key Skills||Creativity, determination, persistence, sense of taste and smell, organization and communication|

 Step 1: Explore Career Options